-Toenail Fungus in Manhasset, Huntington, Coram, Plainview, Mineola, Williston Park & Maspeth, NY
+Toenail Fungus in Manhasset, Huntington, Coram, Woodbury, Mineola, Williston Park & Maspeth, Plainview NY

 We guarantee the improvement of the nails with the Laser.
 We don't guarantee complete cure but we do guarantee the Nails will improve.

 Many people don't realize they have a fungal nail problem and, therefore, don't seek treatment.
 Yet, fungal toenail infections are a common foot health problem and can persist for years without ever causing pain.
 The disease, characterized by a change in a toenail's color, is often considered nothing more than a mere blemish.
 Left untreated, however, it can present serious problems.

 Also referred to as onychomycosis, fungal nails are infections underneath the surface of the nail, which may also penetrate the nail.
 Fungal nail infections are often accompanied by a secondary bacterial and/or yeast infection in or about the nail plate, which ultimately can lead to difficulty and pain when walking or running.
 Symptoms may include discoloration, brittleness, loosening, thickening, or crumbling of the nail.

 A group of fungi, called dermophytes, easily attack the nail and thrive on keratin, the nail's protein substance.
 In some cases, when these tiny organisms take hold, the nail may become thicker, yellowish-brown, or darker in color, and foul-smelling.
 Debris may collect beneath the nail plate, white marks may frequently appear on the nail plate, and the infection is capable of spreading to other toenails, the skin, or even the fingernails.